Some of your frequently asked questions answered…

-Spring Lodge is for anyone 14 years or over who wishes to talk to someone about their options following rape, sexual assault or sexual abuse.
+Spring Lodge is for any adult living in Lincolnshire who wishes to talk to someone about their options following rape, sexual assault or sexual abuse.
 This can be recent or in the past.

 You don’t have to be referred.
 It’s up to you if you want to talk to see us.
 You can contact us directly and if you call during Monday to Friday 9am till 5pm you will reach someone at the centre, if you call out of hours then a trained telephone operator will put you through to one of our specialist workers who are on call out of hours.